af19/grunt-lemonsync/README.md

 #### options.theme_repository (required)
 Type: `String`

-The public git repository to download the theme from.
+The git repository to clone the theme from.
 A `/theme` directory will be added to to your project.

-- GitHub - `github:owner/name` or simply `owner/name`
-- GitLab - `gitlab:owner/name`
-- Bitbucket - `bitbucket:owner/name`

 ### Basic Usage Examples